Iridium Communications Inc. research snapshot

 The IRDM AI trading strategy below is a research and risk-control framework, not personalized advice.
 It combines business evidence, technical confirmation, and predefined invalidation levels.

-Monitor IRDM in the context of the Rocket Lab acquisition timeline, regulatory filings (Hart-Scott-Rodino, CFIUS, FCC), and shareholder vote dates.
-Price action will track deal probability more than fundamentals.
+Monitor IRDM in the context of the Rocket Lab acquisition timeline, including the S-4 registration statement, the Iridium stockholder vote, and regulatory review.
+Price action will track deal probability more than quarterly fundamentals.

 Standalone fundamental setup

-If the deal fails or is renegotiated, watch for IRDM to establish a new equilibrium based on standalone EPS, Aireon integration progress, Project Stardust D2D milestones, and debt paydown.
+If the deal fails or is renegotiated, watch for IRDM to establish a new equilibrium based on standalone EPS, Aireon integration progress, Project Stardust and Iridium NTN Direct milestones, and debt paydown.

 Income holding setup

-For existing holders collecting the $0.60 annual dividend (1.20% yield), the dividend is well covered by free cash flow.
-The key monitoring point is whether the acquisition changes the dividend policy.
+For existing holders collecting the $0.60 annual dividend (1.27% yield), the dividend is well covered by free cash flow.
+The key monitoring point is whether the merger changes the dividend policy before the close.

 A dividend cut or suspension would signal a change in capital allocation priorities, likely under the new ownership structure.